-Traveling to Korea?
-Korea and Singapore are pretty much similar as Asian countries but there are definitely things that are different and have to be taken note of.
+Travelling to Korea?
+Korea and Singapore are pretty much similar to Asian countries but there are definitely things that are different and have to be taken note of.
 This is so as to pre-empt potential inconvenience or faux pas that may happen due to the incognisance.

 1. Return your tray and clear the table before you leave

-In Korea, you have to clear your own tables after you have finished your meals at fast food restaurants or food courts.
+In Korea, you have to clear your own tables after you have finished your meals at fast-food restaurants or food courts.
 At food courts, you have to return your tray and plates to the respective stalls.
-This is considered a basic social etiquette and hence you may attract unsolicited glares from Koreans if your table is left unattended after a meal.
+This is considered basic social etiquette and hence you may attract unsolicited glares from Koreans if your table is left unattended after a meal.

 2. Tissues and water are free in all restaurants.